The History of Grindstone

 March 2018

-Grindstone ran first event with the Toronto Furies of the Canadian Women’s Hockey League (CWHL).
+Grindstone held its first collaborative event with the Toronto Furies of the CWHL.

 May 2018

-Melissa Talaro donated $10,000 from her Whistler Spring Fling Tournament and Grindstone offered “Try Hockey for Free in Whistler” for the first time.
+Melissa Talaro donated $10,000 from her Whistler Spring Fling Hockey Tournament, enabling Grindstone to offer its first “Try Hockey for Free” event in Whistler.

 July 2018